 Overview and purpose of the source data

 Data from the eAML2 database was accessed through the AHDB PigHub.
-Movements of pigs between holdings in Scotland recorded by the ScotEID scheme were supplied by the ScotEID support team.
+Movements of pigs between holdings in Scotland (not held by eAML2) recorded by the ScotEID scheme were supplied by the ScotEID support team.